 4. Ask Probing Questions

 Effective upselling and cross-selling starts with truly understanding the customer’s needs.
-Teach your reps to ask probing questions throughout the sales process, to identify the right products and services for them, as well as the right upselling and cross-selling opportunities.
+Teach the representatives on your sales team to ask probing questions throughout the sales process.
+In doing so, they will be able to better identify the right products and services for the customer, to identify the right products and services for them, as well as the right upselling and cross-selling opportunities.

 5. Demonstrate Value

 Show your reps how to effectively use testimonials, case studies, and ROI calculations to demonstrate the value of additional purchases.

 They should also build value by taking a consultative sales approach.
 When your reps inform clients about a product they need, but didn’t yet know about, they become more than “just” a salesperson.
 They aid in the discovery process for new solutions that can make their clients’ lives easier.